Ellzud/GACD-Project/README.md

 The raw data have to be decompressed and the "UCI HAR Dataset" should be in your working directory.
 Run the script run_analysis.R

 The output file is a tidy dataset with 68 variables and 180 observations.
+It is tidy because it follows the following rules:

+    Each variable you measure should be in one column Each different observation of that variable should be in a different row There should be one table for each "kind" of variable If you have multiple tables, they should include a column in the table that allows them to be linked

 Guide for run_analysis.R
 =========================